 World Children’s Day Quotes

-The theme for 2023 is “For Every Child, Every Right”.
-This theme urges people to advocate, celebrate and promote children’s rights by including every child in a strive for a secure future.
+The theme for 2025 is “For Every Child, Every Right”.
+This theme urges people to advocate, observe and promote children’s rights by including every child in a strive for a secure future.

 On 20 November 1959, The United Nations adopted the Declaration of the Rights of the Child.